armory/docs/content/en/docs/armory-admin/policy-engine-enable/_index.md

 To migrate to the Policy Engine Plugin from the extension, perform the following steps:

-1. Disable the Policy Engine extension.
+1. Turn off the Policy Engine extension.
 You cannot run both the extension and plugin at the same time.
 You must disable the extension project and then enable the plugin.
    * **Halyard**: Remove the following snippet from `.hal/default/profiles/spinnaker-local.yml`:
    ```yaml
    armory: